This article applies to:

 - In Content Analysis rules (also known as Standard rules in earlier versions), these conditions check BOTH the originator address header field AND the envelope sender (return-path).
 The conditions trigger if either address is in the list you provided.

-SpamProfiler whitelisting at the Receiver also checks both the header and return-path, and whitelists if either address is in the list.
+SpamProfiler exclusions at the Receiver also check both the header and return-path, and exclude the email from evaluation if either address is in the list.

 In SEG Connection rules (also known as Receiver rules), the address conditions check only the return-path, because the header information is not available in the SMTP conversation when these rules are evaluated.